Seriously, how did we get here?

 Then, just vote.

-This petty old man is not what America is about.
+This petty old sore loser is not what America's about.
 We are better than this, and we don't deserve any more of his chaos.

 comments